 Sourdough hydration refers to the moisture content (by weight) of the starter or dough.

 A 100% hydration starter is equal weights of flour and water.

 A dough that is 75% hydration is very easy to handle and the basic ratio would look like this:

 400 grams flour (100%), 300 grams water (75%).

 A 100% hydration sourdough starter is quickly becoming my standard measurement.
-Once you starter is the exact hydration percentage you can feel very confident in the recipes provided here.
+Once your starter is the exact hydration percentage you can feel very confident in the recipes provided here.

 To convert your starter mix 100 grams of flour and 100 grams of water together into a thick paste.
 Add 20 grams of your sourdough starter and let it ferment.
-For future feedings always use equal weight flour to water and you will keep your starter at 100% hydration.
+For future feedings always use equal weights of flour and water and you will keep your starter at 100% hydration.

 Learning how to feed your sourdough starter and understanding the optimal time to use it will ultimately make you a better baker.
 I wrote a post all about feeding sourdough starter.
 Find it here – How To Feed Your Sourdough Starter for Successful Baking